Atomicity and boundedness of monotone Puiseux monoids: Increasing Puiseux Monoids

-for every $n,m \in \nn$.
-This implies that every element of $A$ is an atom of $N$ and so $\mathcal{A}(N) = A$.
-Since every increasing rational sequence has at most one limit point in $\rr$, the set $A$ cannot be the underlying set of an increasing rational sequence.
-As every generating set of $N$ contains $A$, we conclude that $N$ is not an increasing Puiseux monoid. \end{proof}
+Thus, $\mathcal{A}(N) = A$.
+Since every increasing sequence has at most one limit point in $\rr$, the set $A$ cannot be the underlying set of an increasing rational sequence.
+As every generating set of $N$ contains $A$, we conclude that $N$ is not an increasing Puiseux monoid, which completes the proof. \end{proof}

 As a direct consequence of Theorem \ref{thm:strongly increasing iff super increasing}, one obtains the following corollary.

 \begin{cor} Being atomic, increasing, and strongly increasing are hereditary properties on the class of strongly increasing Puiseux monoids. \end{cor}